Fibregenix Frequently Asked Questions

 Although chromium does assist in the regulation of sugar levels in humans there is no research that indicates that horses are deficient in it hence it is not added in Lami Low-Cal.
 It is generally accepted that additional research is required to determine the efficacy of chromium supplements particularly in the management of insulin resistance

-I know it says 8.8% NSC (starch and WSC/ESC sugars) but how much does that equate to in grams?
+Lami Low-Cal has 8.8% NSC (starch and WSC/ESC sugars).
+How much is that in grams?

-Percentage is always of the finished product, so 8.8% starch and sugar combined (NSC) = 8.8g per 100g Lami Low-Cal, so when feeding 500g you would calculate 8.8g x 5 = 44g starch and sugar per 500g Lami Low-Cal.
-This is an incredibly low amount of starch, when you think that it’s being fed to a 500kg horse, 44g is pretty much irrelevant.
-A standard horse feed can be as much as 35% plus of starch, and for a 500kg horse you’d probably have to feed 3kg as per the manufacture’s recommendation, which would work out at over 1kg of starch!
-Not ideal for your horses starch sensitive digestive system….
+The percentage is always of the finished product.
+So 8.8% starch and sugar combined (NSC) equates to 8.8g per 100g Lami Low-Cal.
+Therefore, when feeding 500g you would calculate 8.8g x 5 = 44g starch and sugar per 500g Lami Low-Cal.
+This is an incredibly low amount of starch, when you think that it’s being fed to a 500kg horse.
+A standard horse feed can be as much as 35% plus of starch, and for a 500kg horse you’d probably have to feed 3kg as per the manufacture’s recommendation.
+This would work out at over 1kg of starch!
+Not ideal for your horse’s starch sensitive digestive system….

-The sepiolite clay works in conjunction with the MOS & FOS Prebiotic, to help reduce the toxin load within the gut – you can imagine it as a ‘buffer’ against the toxins that can be released if the gut becomes too acidic and kills the good bacteria off – so the clay helps to aid the recovery of the gut following acidification as well as helping to prevent it in the future.
+The sepiolite clay in Lami Low-Cal works in conjunction with the MOS & FOS Prebiotic.
+It helps reduce the toxin load within your horse’s gut.
+Imagine it as a ‘buffer’ against the toxins that can be released if the gut becomes too acidic and kills the good bacteria off.
+Therefore, the clay aids the recovery of the gut following acidification as well as helping to prevent it in the future.

 The “percent crude protein” found on the labels of feeds and supplements is a calculation of the nitrogen content of the product.
 Nitrogen is contained in the amino acids that serve as the building blocks of proteins.
-The word “crude” means that not all the protein reported by this number is digestible.
+“Crude” means that not all the protein reported by this number is digestible.

-It’s estimated that between 2% – 5% of many common protein sources are not absorbed.
-While the percent crude protein number is helpful, it shouldn’t be the sole piece of information used when choosing a feed or supplement for your horse.
+It’s estimated that between 2% – 5% of many common protein sources aren’t absorbed.
+The percent crude protein number is helpful, but shouldn’t be the sole piece of information used when choosing a feed or supplement.

-For instance, crude protein percentage does not tell you the source of protein contained in the feedstuff or the amino acid makeup of that protein, so is more useful when combined with information on the type of protein included in a product.
+For instance, crude protein percentage doesn’t tell you the source of protein contained in the feedstuff or the amino acid makeup of that protein.
+Therefore it’s more useful when combined with information on the type of protein included in a product.

-Fibregenix contains high quality protein sources with the best amino acid profile and availability for horses derived from Full Fat Soya and dehulled soya bean meal.
-Knowledge of the lysine and methionine content (the essential limiting amino acids) of a protein source is necessary when properly balancing your horse’s diet.
-Some labels will include these percentages but knowing what ingredients are good sources of lysine and methionine and identifying those sources in the ingredient list will also help to make an informed decision.
+Fibregenix contains high quality protein sources with an excellent amino acid profile and bioavailability.
+The protein is derived from dehulled soya bean meal.
+Knowledge of the lysine and methionine content of a protein source is necessary when properly balancing your horse’s diet.
+Some labels will include these percentages.
+However, knowing what ingredients are good sources of lysine and methionine and identifying them in the ingredients list will also enable an informed decision.

 Prime Original doesn’t contain a MOS & FOS prebiotic as it is intended for horses and ponies that are in light-medium work, being spelled or those that simply need to gain weight which the live yeast probiotic and nucleotides combination helps to encourage.
 The live yeast probiotic in Prime Original helps to settle the gut by promoting the beneficial bacteria and improving fibre digestion, but if a horse/pony had a specific digestive upset/had been on antibiotics then I would recommend feeding Platinum Pro to start with then swapping on to Prime Original.